cbarrett3/canopy-charts/docs/PHILOSOPHY.md

 The codebase is structured to be easily understood and modified with the assistance of LLMs, making customization faster and more accessible.

-## Practical Implementation

-These principles manifest in several ways:

-1. **Clear Component Structure** - Components are organized for easy comprehension
-2. **Explicit Extension Points** - Code includes clear markers for where to extend
-3. **Comprehensive Examples** - Examples demonstrate common customization patterns
-4. **LLM-Optimized Documentation** - Documentation designed for both humans and AI

 ## The Development Workflow

 The Canopy Charts workflow embraces modern development practices: